NikhilMukraj/spiking-neural-networks/README.md

     - [ ] New neurotransmitter
     - [x] Built in additional gates
     - [ ] New gates
+- [ ] Izhikevich neurotransmission
   - [ ] Fitting Izhikevich neuron to Hodgkin Huxley model with genetic algorithm
+  - [ ] Using existing neurotransmitter framework with Izhikevich as either input stimulus or additional current added on
 - [ ] Simulating modulation of other neurotransmitters on lattice
 - [ ] Simulation of working memory
 - [ ] Simulation of psychiatric illness